 The bonus independent activity usually reinforces previously learned concepts in fun ways.
 Children might do something like work with tangrams, solve a puzzle, do a cut-and-paste activity, or play a game.
 They might use resources from the activity box, a page from the course book, or resource pages from the appendices of the course books.
 Bonus activities are occasionally omitted from a lesson when other portions of the lesson are likely to take more time than usual.

-Teaching time required varies, but each child at kindergarten level should have about 20 minutes of interactive teaching time, and first graders should have about 25 minutes.
-For most lessons, children will also spend some time working on their own, but most of the lesson is generally completed with the parent.
+Teaching time required varies, but each child at the kindergarten level should have about 20 minutes of interactive teaching time, and first graders should have about 25 minutes.
+Children will also spend some time working on their own, but most of the lesson is generally completed with the parent.
+For Level 2, children should be able to complete the Daily Dose independently in about ten minutes, then direct instruction will take 15 to 20 minutes.
+Students should be able to complete their worksheets independently in about ten minutes, but parents should work with them if they need it.
+Bonus independent activities vary in the time required.

 Parents need to do a little advance preparation for lessons, especially familiarizing themselves with the resources from the activity box and knowing how they will be used in the lesson presentations.
 Otherwise, lessons are "open-and-go."